xmotion-project/karaloop/README.md

 Can you imagine people interacting with phones, tablets, computers and other devices without hands?

-The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, by performing movements of the face :relaxed:
+The **xMotion Project** is an initiative to advance the development of accessible wearable hands-free interfaces that will allow anyone to interact with any device, *without hands*, simply by performing movements of the face :relaxed:

+The primary goal of xMotion is to enable ubiquitous human-device interaction to all - regardles of physical abilities and environmental constrains.

+## Contents of this repository

 <!--an open-source physical computing platform based on a simple I/O